fingerx/uWebKit/README.md

 #### When will it be available?

-uWebKit2 is currently in open beta and available for download from Github.
-We plan to release the binary version on the Unity Asset Store after the beta period.
+uWebKit2 is currently in open beta.
+However, it is stable and being used by many studios in production.
+For seat purchasing information, please contact sales@uwebkit.com

 #### How much will it cost?